Sources and Further Reading

 How to Take a Sauna Bath: Best Practices

 Hydrate before and after.
 Drink at least one to two glasses of water before entering the sauna, and replenish with water or an electrolyte drink immediately afterward.
 You can lose up to a pint of sweat in a single session, so proper hydration is essential.
+Adding a pinch of sea salt to your water or drinking a mineral-rich electrolyte beverage helps replace sodium, potassium, and magnesium lost through sweat.

 Start with shorter sessions.
 If you are new to sauna bathing, begin with 10 to 15 minutes at a moderate temperature.
 Gradually increase your session length as your body adapts to the heat.
 Most experienced bathers enjoy sessions lasting 15 to 25 minutes.

 Listen to your body.
 The golden rule of sauna bathing is to leave immediately if you feel dizzy, lightheaded, or uncomfortable.
 There is no prescribed minimum time — your comfort is the guide.
+Experienced bathers learn to read their body's signals accurately, using mild discomfort as a growth edge while respecting genuine warning signs.

 Who Should and Shouldn't Use a Sauna

 Anyone taking medications that affect blood pressure or heart rate should speak with their doctor before beginning a sauna routine.
 And regardless of your health status, alcohol consumption before or during sauna use is strongly discouraged, as it increases the risk of dehydration, hypotension, and other potentially dangerous complications.
+The combination of alcohol-induced vasodilation and heat-induced vasodilation can cause dangerous drops in blood pressure.

 Explore Our Sauna Guides

-Last reviewed and updated: March 2026
+Last fact-check: March 27, 2026